 Meanwhile, in British Columbia the Burrowing Owl Recovery Team and Burrowing Owl Conservation Society of B.C. were attempting to reintroduce burrowing owls, which had disappeared from the province in the 1980s.
 Owls from a conservation breeding program had been released in the province since 1992 using a hard-release technique in which pairs were released directly from artificial burrows.
 However, birds often left the site soon after release, and migratory returns were extremely low.

 In 2005-2006, we funded research in B.C. to compare and evaluate the traditional hard-release technique against the soft-release technique we had developed in Saskatchewan.
 The two techniques were implemented at the same time and evaluated in terms of number of birds remaining at the site after release, their survival, the number of young produced and the number returning to breeding grounds the following year.
-Since then we’ve continued to support the Burrowing Owl Conservation Society of BC’s reintroduction program.

 The Burrowing Owl Conservation Society of BC is a non-profit society run exclusively by volunteers who are committed to returning self-sustaining populations of burrowing owls to B.C. grasslands.